 Alzheimer’s disease will ultimately affect your relationships, hobbies and social life – unlike normal memory loss, which can simply be annoying or frustrating, Alzheimer’s is a disabling form of cognitive decline.
 If you notice you’re experiencing any of the above signs of Alzheimer’s disease, make sure to make an appointment with your doctor as soon as possible.

-Springpoint offers an exclusive memory care program at several of our continuing care retirement communities.
+Springpoint offers an exclusive memory care program at several of our Life Plan communities.
 Our Connections: A Dementia Care Model of Excellence is uniquely designed to enhance the physical, cognitive and social well-being of each resident, allowing them to continue to make meaningful connections with their loved ones.